 Alpha-lipoic acid (ALA, also known as thioctic acid) is a naturally occurring vitamin-like nutrient that has been intensely investigated as a therapeutic agent for a variety of conditions involving the body’s nervous, cardiovascular, immune, and detoxification systems.
-It is produced in small amounts in the liver and other body tissues, where it is needed by enzymes to catalyze numerous essential chemical reactions in the body.
+It is produced in lesser amounts in the liver and other body tissues, where it is needed by enzymes to catalyze numerous essential chemical reactions in the body.
 For instance, ALA is essential inside the mitochondria (power plant) of cells, where it is needed to metabolize glucose and direct calories into energy production.

 Nature’s Most Versatile Antioxidant

 Researchers have found that ALA displays diverse pharmacologic and antioxidant properties.
 ALA is a powerful antioxidant and performs several other vital functions in the regeneration of other antioxidants like Vitamin C, E and the master antioxidant, Glutathione.

 Help Maintain Healthy Glucose Levels

 The latest, and arguably the most important discovery regarding ALA, is its ability to help maintain healthy blood sugar levels when used as part of the diet.
 In a 2018 study published in the journal Metabolism researchers concluded that ALA administration may lead to an improvement in glucose homeostasis parameters and lipid profiles except HDL-cholesterol levels.
 The importance of ALA’s role in blood sugar metabolism is evidenced in recent studies.